+I have had type 1 diabetes for 43 years.
+I got it at 18.
 As a child I was painfully shy.
 I know what it is to feel alone and to struggle.
 Yet today I speak on stages around the world and to large audiences sharing this approach.
 My early shyness serves me; it has made me observant, sensitive to others, perceptive of the emotional landscapes we live in and practiced in how to change them.

-This blog began more than seven years ago.
+My blog began more than seven years ago.
 It was a way for me to capture my thoughts and share with others both my experiences and what I was learning in the healthcare space, specifically diabetes.
 I named it “Diabetes Stories” as each post told a story.

 At the same time I was collecting peoples’ “stories” of living with diabetes including those of loved ones and health professionals.
 I have gathered more than 175 stories.
 Each has added to my understanding of how we live with diabetes.
-It is also part of what informs my work and my belief that how we hold our diabetes colors our ability to manage it, and consequently, the quality of our lives.
+It is also part of what informs my work in flourishing and my belief that how we hold our diabetes influences our ability to manage it, and consequently, the quality of our lives.

 I was artist, writer, marketing and sales representative.
 I was successful; I had 75 national accounts, but I wanted to bring my human potential messages to a broader audience.

 I left my native New York City for Tokyo.
 Tagged in Business Week as my Japanese company’s “secret weapon,” – a Western woman in a very traditional Japanese advertising agency – I traveled widely and developed a deeper appreciation for different cultures and peoples.
 After six expansive years I returned home.